T-Vine/aggre-py/README.md

 Being an amateur developer, I really wanted to increase my own skills in developing.
 I believe I have, and hopefully I will be able to continue with this project to increase my skills further.
 While the overall goal seemed simple, it took a lot of effort to get to this point - and many cups of tea!
 Asyncio was something I thought I would never understand, but I think I finally do.
 In doing it this way, I both taught myself something new and sped up the program (especially for future functionality).
 I did however stay away from 'async for', though I experimented with it, as it would not have been overly useful for the context.

 ## General usage
 To use, download the executable and run it.
 Enter the directory you wanted, with a folder called 'aggre-py' appended to it.
-Then double click 'aggre-py.py' whenever you want to run, and peruse the conglomerated text files.
+Then double click 'aggre-py.py' whenever you want to run, enter BBC, INDEPENDENT or ALL, and peruse the conglomerated text files.
 Despite User-Agents being changed, the program can fail: if this occurs, a simple rerun can fix it.
+Do also note that the executable is only designed for windows.

 ## Future Plans
 As mentioned, I plan to create an executable (done).
 I am also interested in creating a GUI for it, or at least something searchable.
 Given time, and as a break from my other projects, I may create an additional AI to analyse the actual articles, in order to explore that side of python.